zardam/circuitpython/docs/programming_guide/01_digital_io.rst

     Remove any pull-up or pull-down resistor.
 The input will read whatever logic level is connected to it and 'float' to random high or low values if nothing is connected!

+Alternative Usage
+^^^^^^^^^^^^^^^^^

+Above you saw how the :py:attr:`digitalio.DigitalInOut.direction` and :py:attr:`digitalio.DigitalInOut.pull` properties let you set the input/output and pull-up or pull-down resistor state of a pin.
+As an alternative you can use the :py:func:`digitalio.DigitalInOut.switch_to_output` and :py:func:`digitalio.DigitalInOut.switch_to_input` functions to also set the input/output and pull-up or pull-down resistor state.
+These functions are handy alternatives that can set both the direction and pull-up/pull-down state in one call (see the pull parameter to the :py:func:`digitalio.DigitalInOut.switch_to_input` function).

+Remember you can explicitly import Python objects to make your code more compact too, for example:

+  >>> import board
+  >>> from digitalio import DigitalInOut, Direction, Pull
+  >>> led = DigitalInOut(board.A1)
+  >>> led.direction = Direction.OUTPUT
+  >>> led.pull = Pull.UP